CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/installation.md

 **Note:** The default value for every macro is: `search *` (this would return all results).

 Filter example:
-* To filter the events related to service account, User can add `search NOT user="service-user"` in the filter macro
+* In order to filter the events related to a service account, users can add `search NOT user="service-user"` to the filter macro.

 ![alt](/assets/filter_macro.png)